Julia-Tempering/Pigeons.jl/docs/src/pt.md

     part of the code is more fleshed out...

 In the **communication phase**, PT proposes swaps between pairs of replicas.
-These swaps allow the state to periodically visit reference chains.
+These swaps allow each replica's state to periodically visit reference chains.
 During these reference visits, the state can move around the space quickly.
+In principle, there are two equivalent ways to do a swap: the `Replica`'s could exchange their `state` fields; or alternatively, they could exchange their `chain` fields.
+Since we provide distributed implementations, we use the latter as it implies that amount of data exchanged between two machines during a swap can be made very small (two floats).
+This is remarkable that this cost does not vary with the dimensionality of the state space, in constrast to the naive implementation which would transmit states over the network.
+See [Distributed PT](distributed.html) for more information on our distributed implementation.

+Both in distributed and single process mode, swaps are performed using the function [`swap!()`](@ref), see the documentation there for more information.

 **pseudo-code: first just PT**